How to Read Your Blood Test Results: A Plain English Guide

 How Often Should You Get Blood Work?

-For healthy adults with no known conditions, most doctors recommend a basic panel (CBC, CMP, lipid panel) every 1-3 years starting in your 20s, and annually after age 40.
-Thyroid screening is often added for women over 35 or anyone with symptoms of thyroid dysfunction.
-If you have a chronic condition like diabetes, kidney disease, or high cholesterol, your doctor will order labs more frequently to monitor your treatment.
+If you're healthy with no known conditions, basic blood work every 1-3 years in your 20s and 30s is fine.
+After 40, do it annually.
+Thyroid gets added for women over 35 or anyone with symptoms.
+If you have diabetes, kidney disease, or high cholesterol, your doctor will want labs more often to track how treatment is working.

 What to Do Before Your Blood Draw